2xlink/docker-compose-traefik-nextcloud/README.md

 ## Why?

-Because the guides I found during my installation process were lacking in explanation or outdated, or both.
+Because the guides I found during my installation process were lacking in explanation or outdated.
+Or both.

 ## What's the goal?

 We want a self-hosted server, using containered services and a modularized docking system, where containers can easily be added on-the-fly without much maintenance.
-We also want Letsencrypt certs for all our subdomains.
+We also want Letsencrypt certs for all our subdomains. f
 ## How do we do it?

 Well, obviously with Docker, Traefik and Nextcloud ;-).
 With Docker we will get containers, Docker-compose is a service which helps us to configure many Docker instances at once.
 Traefik is a reverse-proxy which will handle the routing to our containers and additionally will manage Letsencrypt certs for us.
-Nextcloud is a service, which manages your files, calenders, contacts etc. I chose Nextcloud for my needs, but it can be run along or be replaced by your containers.
+Nextcloud is a service which manages your files, calenders, contacts etc. I chose Nextcloud for my needs, but it can be run along or be replaced by your containers.

 ## Okay, lets go!